mu-ni/memo/bq/a.md

     not sure it is complexed or not, if have opportunity, simplify the workflow with my knowledge

 11. "Which Amazon leadership principle do you resonate/rezəneɪt/ most with?"
-    There are 2 principles
     - ownership
     willing to take risk, try challenging
     not afraid of failure, failure/ˈfeɪljər/ is not a terrible thing, innovation requires failing great passion for my work, not working for my boss, but woring for my self
-    - learn and be curious
-    interested in new technologies, still keep learning, reading blogs everyday look for opportunities to use what I recently learned in my daily work

 12. "Design an online payment system."